 If you worked any part of the year and earned wages, you can still contribute to an IRA, up to the amount you earned or the IRS limit for the year.
-In 2010, the maximum contribution you could make was $5,000, or $6,000 if you're over 50 years old.
+In 2021, the maximum contribution you could make was $6,000, or $7,000 if you're over 50 years old.
 If you worked part of the year and collected unemployment part of the year, you can still make contributions to your IRA.

 If you were unemployed for the entire year but your spouse worked, you may be eligible for a spousal IRA, which allows you to contribute to an IRA if your spouse works and you don't.
-You can contribute up to $5,000, or $6,000 if you're over 50, and your spouse can also contribute the maximum to an IRA, provided your spouse earned an amount equal to or greater than your combined IRA contributions.
+You can contribute up to $6,000, or $7,000 if you're over 50, and your spouse can also contribute the maximum to an IRA, provided your spouse earned an amount equal to or greater than your combined IRA contributions.

 When you lost your job, you may have also lost retirement benefits at that job.
 You're entitled to keep any amounts you contributed to the retirement plan, as well as any amount of the plan in which you're vested.
 You usually have the choice of leaving the funds in your employer's plan, withdrawing them or rolling them over into a new employer's plan.

 Cynthia Myers is the author of numerous novels and her nonfiction work has appeared in publications ranging from "Historic Traveler" to "Texas Highways" to "Medical Practice Management."
 She has a degree in economics from Sam Houston State University.